tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Preferred Label: has Consulted Information Element
 - Definition: Describes the InformationElements assessed by a DataQualityNeed in order to make Assertions concerning ActedUpon InformationElements.
 - SubClass Of: hasInformationElement
-- Comments: Provides a relationship between bdqffdq concepts and the information elements that are Consulted, but not ActedUpon in a test.
+- Comments: Provides a relationship between bdqffdq concepts and the InformationElements that are Consulted, but not ActedUpon in a test.
 - View in: [term-list](../list/bdqffdq/index.md#hasConsultedInformationElement)

 ********************